-The FPS counter at the top-left corner of the Scene viewport displays the current frame rate (in frames per second) as well as minimum, maximum and average FPS values for the recent time period.
+The FPS counter at the top-left corner of the Editor Viewport displays the current frame rate (in frames per second) as well as minimum, maximum and average FPS values for the recent time period.
 To toggle the FPS counter, choose Helpers -> Show Visualizer.

-The ViewCube is displayed at the top-right corner of the Scene viewport.
+The ViewCube is displayed at the top-right corner of the Editor Viewport.
 It allows you to control orientation of the current camera.
 You can toggle the ViewCube by choosing Helpers -> Show ViewCube.

-Toggles displaying of all wireframes in the Scene viewport.
+Toggles displaying of all wireframes in the Editor Viewport.